nemegrod/graph_RAG/README.md

 # 🐆 Graph RAG Chat Application

-A production-ready **Graph RAG (Retrieval-Augmented Generation)** chat application that combines the power of **Azure OpenAI GPT** with **knowledge graphs** stored in **Ontotext GraphDB**.
+A **Graph RAG (Retrieval-Augmented Generation)** chat application for demo purpouses that combines the power of **Azure OpenAI GPT** with **knowledge graphs** stored in **Ontotext GraphDB**.
 This application demonstrates how to build an intelligent assistant that can query structured data using SPARQL and provide natural language responses.
+This is more or less a draft verion that certainly can be upgraded in several different aspects

 ## 🌟 Features